ncipollo/greed/plan.md

-# Plan: Introduce ShouldFetchQuotes Trait
+# Plan: Introduce QuoteFetcherConfig Trait

 ## Overview

-The goal of this plan is to introduce a new Rust trait, `ShouldFetchQuotes`, which will provide a method `should_fetch_quotes(&self) -> bool`.
+The goal of this plan is to introduce a new Rust trait, `QuoteFetcherConfig`, which will provide a method `should_fetch_quotes(&self) -> bool`.
 This trait will be implemented on various configuration structs (`RuleConfig`, `ForConfig`, `WhenConfig`, `DoConfig`, `TacticConfig`) to determine if financial quotes need to be fetched based on their specific configurations.

 ## Assumptions

-1.  **Trait Definition Location**: The `ShouldFetchQuotes` trait will be defined in a new file: `src/config/should_fetch_quotes.rs`.
+1.  **Trait Definition Location**: The `QuoteFetcherConfig` trait will be defined in a new file: `src/config/quote_fetcher_config.rs`.
 2.  **`RuleConfig` Logic**: The implementation for `RuleConfig` will return `true` if any of its relevant properties indicate that quotes are needed.
-This implies that these properties either implement `ShouldFetchQuotes` themselves or can be directly evaluated to a boolean for this purpose.
+This implies that these properties either implement `QuoteFetcherConfig` themselves or can be directly evaluated to a boolean for this purpose.
 The exact fields of `RuleConfig` will need to be inspected for the precise implementation.
 3.  **`TacticConfig` Logic**: The implementation for `TacticConfig` will return `true` if any of its contained `RuleConfig` instances return `true` from their `should_fetch_quotes` method.
 This assumes `TacticConfig` holds a collection or references to one or more `RuleConfig`s.
 4.  **Enum Logic (`ForConfig`, `WhenConfig`, `DoConfig`)**: These are enums.
 Their `should_fetch_quotes` implementation will depend on the semantics of their variants.
     *   `DoConfig`: Implementation will likely involve a match statement.
 Certain actions might inherently require quotes.
     *   `WhenConfig`: Implementation will likely involve a match statement.
 Certain conditions might depend on quoted values.
     *   `ForConfig`: Implementation will likely involve a match statement.
 Certain targets or scopes might involve quotes.
-    If a variant wraps data, that data might also need to implement `ShouldFetchQuotes`.
+    If a variant wraps data, that data might also need to implement `QuoteFetcherConfig`.
 5.  **Module Structure**: The relevant configuration files are located under `src/config/` and `src/config/tactic/`.

 ## File Structure Information